- School and Program Orientation

 Learning basic communication skills, especially related to the medical field, will assist the student in dealing with all kinds of patients.
 Understanding cultural differences and appreciating diversity will add another dimension in how to deal with patients and provide safer healthcare delivery in the medical office.

-- Medical Language I: Foundations
+- Medical Language I: Medical Terminologies and Body Systems

-- Medical Language II: Body Systems
+- Medical Language II: Anatomy and Physiology

-- Medical Language III: Special Topics
+- Medical Language III: Diagnostic and Therapeutic Intervention

 - Dental Sciences Foundations